cppisking/ffrk-inspector/README.md

 # FFRKInspector v0.1 alpha

 **Having trouble?
 Doesn't work?
-Random question?**  Please create an [Issue](https://github.com/cppisking/ffrk-inspector/issues) on Github instead of emailing me.
-That way if other people have the same issue, I won't have to answer the same question many times.
+Random question?**  First check the FAQ and Troubleshooting section below, and then if it still doesn't work, create an [Issue](https://github.com/cppisking/ffrk-inspector/issues) on Github instead of emailing me.
+That way if other people have the same issue, solutions will be easier for others to find.

 Installation instructions: